Rosalita/GoViolin/README.md

-# Violego
+# GoViolin

-Violego is a web app written in Go that helps with violin practice.
+GoViolin is a web app written in Go that helps with violin practice.

-Violego allows practice over both 1 and 2 octaves.
+GoViolin allows practice over both 1 and 2 octaves.

 Contains:
 * Major Scales